hxegon/homework/README.md

 ### Subcommands

-`read` takes one or more file paths through -f flags, reads them and prints a table of the collected records, and any associated errors
+`read` takes one or more file paths through -f (one delimiter for all files) or -F (one delimiter specified per file) flags, reads them and prints a table of the collected records, and any associated errors

 `api` runs a server on port 3000 with the following endpoints: